I am going to buy a new dedicated computer for running COMSOL Multiphysics®. What hardware do you recommend?

 The single most important factor is that you have enough physical memory (RAM) to solve the largest models that you want to work with, and that the RAM is correctly installed.
 If you do not have enough RAM, then there will be significant slowdown, regardless of all other hardware choices.

 Performance is also strongly dependent on how the memory is installed.
-All computers access the installed memory via a multichannel memory bus.
-The memory speed will be clocked down if the memory banks are not correctly populated.
-For example, consider a four memory-channel single-CPU computer with four memory banks (one per memory channel) and each of these banks has four open slots for a total of 16 open DIMM slots, as shown in the schematic below.
+Computers access the installed memory via a multichannel memory bus.
+The memory speed will be clocked down if the memory is not correctly populated.
+For example, consider a four memory-channel single-CPU computer, with two slots per channel, for a total of 8 open DIMM slots, as shown in the schematic below.
+Assuming that you wish to install 64 GB of RAM, there are several ways in which this could be done.

 Other Factors Affecting Overall Software Speed